McDowell Street station: Location

-Davidson Street station is located on East Trade Street, between Myers Street and McDowell Street, in Uptown Charlotte.
+McDowell Street station is located on East Trade Street, between Myers Street and McDowell Street, in Uptown Charlotte.
 In the immediate is the Mecklenburg County Detention Center-Central and Mecklenburg County District Attorney's Office; while nearby is the Mecklenburg County Courthouse and the Downtown Charlotte Post Office.

 History

 As part of the initial 1.5 mi Gold Line, construction on McDowell Street began in December 2013.
 The station opened to the public on July 14, 2015, with a low platform configuration that was used for heritage streetcars.
-In June 2019, as part of phase two, streetcar service was replaced by the CityLynx Connector bus; at which time the station's island platform was closed off so it can be raised to accommodate the level boarding for modern streetcar vehicles.
-Though it was slated to reopen in early-2020, various delays pushed out the reopening till mid-2021.
+In June 2019, as part of phase two, streetcar service was replaced by the CityLynx Connector bus; at which time the station's island platform was closed off so it could be raised to accommodate the level boarding for modern streetcar vehicles.
+Though it was slated to reopen in early-2020, various delays pushed out the reopening to mid-2021.
 The station reopened to the public on August 30, 2021, at which time the CityLynx Connector bus was discontinued.